 Greg Preston thought about dying.

-manmade cave of emptiness and shadow.
-He stared at the only source of light, an open loading door admitting the
+cave of emptiness and shadow.
+He stared at the only source of light, an open loading door admitting the pallid glow of

 A shifting in the darkness behind him reminded Greg that he wasn't the only person in the warehouse.
 Five steps back

 crouched a heavily armed police officer.
 On the floor above were fifteen others, and twenty more were hidden in the

 warehouse office or the vans outside.
 He wondered for the hundredth time if they would be enough.

 It was all a trap, a trap for something most people would never believe existed.
 Not in the twenty-first century, and certainly

 not in southern California.
 Greg Preston was the bait, and no matter how many cops backed him up, he still felt naked and

 vulnerable in a way he'd never felt in his life.